-The thought of a vacation brings a smile to our faces.
+The thought of a vacation brings a smile to our faces, especially when traveling with kids.
 The excitement of hitting the road, feeling the wind, connecting with nature is something we look forward to the most.
-There is always so much to learn and experience, when you meet people and travel to exotic destinations.
+There is always so much to learn and experience when you meet people and travel to exotic destinations.

-Travelling with kids requires a lot of planning and immaculate execution.
-Traveling with family vs. traveling alone is definitely a different ball game altogether, however with a little bit of planning and organising, family travel can be a lot of fun too.
+Traveling with kids requires a lot of planning and immaculate execution.
+Traveling with family vs. traveling alone is definitely a different ball game altogether, however with a little bit of planning and organizing, family travel can be a lot of fun too.
 Here are some tips we have collected over the years on how to travel with kids!

 Book late night flights – you read it right!
-Flying with kids/toddlers can be a lot more easy and relaxing especially for the moms if it’s a late night flight and your kids get tired throughout the day and sleep during the flight
+Flying with kids/toddlers can be a lot easier and relaxing especially for the moms if it’s a late night flight and your kids get tired throughout the day and sleep during the flight

 Pack Smart – Parents have a tendency to pack every possible thing they can and end up paying for excess baggage.
-Try to teach your kids to pack their bags on their own and if possible pack separate bags for them This will reduce the amount of complaints they might have later
+Try to teach your kids to pack their bags on their own.
+Pack separate bags for them.
+This will reduce the number of complaints they might have later

-Hotels over Home Stays – While hotels will give you room service, laundry and baby sitting services, home-stays often give you the freedom to cook your kids favourite food and live like you do at home
+Hotels over Home Stays – While hotels will give you room service, laundry, and babysitting services, home-stays often give you the freedom to cook your kids favorite food and live like you do at home

-Identification Cards – It would be great if your kids could carry a SOS card with your contact details on it, so that incase they get lost/separated, you can be contacted.
-You may also make them wear a GPS tracking device or enable tracking on their cellphones, if they carry one.
+Identification Cards – It would be great if your kids could carry an SOS card with your contact details on it, so that in case they get lost/separated, you can be contacted.
+You may also make them wear a GPS tracking device or enable tracking on their cell phones if they carry one.
 You could also make them carry a picture of them with the family

 Carry a Stroller – If you have a toddler, carrying a light stroller can always be a life saver.
 Strollers are easy to travel with and can be taken anywhere.
 They can be used as a temporary bed for afternoon naps, and also as a rain cover during light showers